pareshg18/Prinicple-Component-Analysis/README.md

 # IRIS_PCA

-This is a step-by-step guide on how PCA can be used to reduce dimensionality.
+A step-by-step guide on how PCA can be used to reduce dimensionality.

 The dataset used for this is the famous IRIS dataset.
 The dataset includes 4 features and 1 label.